TransparentHealth/smh_app/README.rst

     $ cd smh-organization

-To setup your local environment you can use the quickstart make target `setup`, which will install both Python (via pip) into a virtualenv named "smh_organization", and create a database via Postgres named "smh_organization" with all migrations run::
+To setup your local environment you can use the quickstart make target `setup`, which will install Python (via pip) into a virtualenv named "smh_organization", and create a database via Postgres named "smh_organization" with all migrations run::

     $ make setup